thepenguinn/smm/README.md

-# Simple Matrix Multiplier
+# Simple(Stupid) Matrix Multiplier

-Simple matrix multiplier is menu driven, all things matrix.
+Simple matrix multiplier is a tui C program for all things matrix.

-Rest of the README #wip
+(At least that's what its trying to be)

+Still in wip though